-When expanding a business to Cyprus you'll need to make a few decisions in terms of staffing: decide if you can and want to relocate existing employees to Cyprus, and the processes required to employ foreign nationals (indigenous to your country of expansion).
+When expanding to Brazil you'll need to make a few decisions in terms of staffing: decide if you can and want to relocate existing employees, and the processes required to employ foreign nationals (indigenous to your country of expansion).

 Employing Foreign Nationals

-The fundamental thing to comprehend when it comes to employing indigenous workers is the law in Cyprus.
+The fundamental thing to comprehend when it comes to employing indigenous workers is the law.
 Depending on your location, the employment of staff can be affected by many extraneous factors, such as longevity of service, social charges, collective agreements, qualification and experience, etc.

 Perhaps you need someone with talent, experience and reliability.
 Someone you can trust.
 Someone with the right understanding of your business to join you overseas.
 And why not.
-But you must consider both the cost-effectiveness of such a move, and the laws that preside over it.
+But you must consider both the cost-effectiveness of such a move, and the laws that preside over it in Brazil.